merlon/scala-best-practices/sections/7-functional-programming.md

    hence making it useless.

-Note that most of the data types mentioned above already provide `map` function but *Functor* provides helpful utility functions that can make your code more readable.
+Note that most of the data types mentioned above already provide `map` function but *Functor*, on top of that, provides helpful utility functions that can make your code more readable and easier to write.
 Consider the following example:

 ```scala
 val cleanF = Future(cleanOldReports(reportConfig)).map(_ => Done)